sdpjswl/ASJPlistHelper/README.md

 ASJPListHelper
 ==============

-Property lists are everywhere in Objective-C. This utility attempts to simplify working with them.
+Property lists are everywhere in Objective-C. This utility class attempts to simplify working with them.
 I have added the basic functionality needed to save and retreive data from them.

 `- (BOOL)checkIn:(NSArray *)data inPListFileNamed:(NSString *)name;`